-The Education Committee typically schedules two study groups, on the third and fourth Tuesday of each month.
+The Education Committee typically schedules two programs each month, on the third and fourth Wednesday afternoons.
 Diverse learning opportunities include classes, discussion groups, films, lectures and forums, all to engage participants in a meaningful and enriching Jewish life at Riderwood.
 For more information, contact Ferne Katleman.

 Torah Discussion Series with Rabbi Goldstein